pryv/lib-cocoa/Readme.md

 	       NSLog(@"error is %@",error);
 	   }];

-In simmilar way you manipulate with folders.
+In a similar way, you manipulate folders.

-Some useful `PYFolder` methods…
+Some useful `PYFolder` methods :

 Getting all folders from current channel: